 - lapse risk is the most material underwriting risk for TPEN.
-Following the novation of TPEN's segregated clients on 1 July 2019, all TPEN's remaining business is subject to a 40% mass lapse stress which is based on an assessment by the Chief Actuary that TPEN's unit-linked pooled funds do not meet the requirements of Article 2(3)(b)(iii) and (iv) of Solvency II Directive 2015/35 EU; and - expense risk stresses are applied to direct expenses and allocated costs for Group services (e.g., finance, compliance and legal), but are not applied to variable costs for distribution and investment management services provided by other Group companies, which are based on the level of unit-linked assets managed by TPEN (Refer to Section A.4.1).
+All TPEN's business is subject to a 40% mass lapse stress which is based on an assessment by the Chief Actuary that TPEN's unit-linked pooled funds do not meet the requirements of Article 2(3)(b)(iii) and (iv) of Solvency II Directive 2015/35 EU; and - expense risk stresses are applied to direct expenses and allocated costs for Group services (e.g., finance, compliance and legal), but are not applied to variable costs for distribution and investment management services provided by other Group companies, which are based on the level of unit-linked assets managed by TPEN (Refer to Section A.4.1).